Ellie-L25/closet-organization-guide/README.md

 - CSS: Used for styling, layout, and visual design
 - JavaScript: Used to create interactivity, specifically the filtering functionality
 - GitHub: Used for version control and project management
-- GitHub Pages:Used to deploy the project as a live website
+- GitHub Pages: Used to deploy the project as a live website

 These tools were chosen because they are fundamental web development technologies and allowed me to build a lightweight, functional, and accessible project.